 While trade tariffs may impact some products, it may not affect others.
 Some companies may benefit from China’s newfound advancements, regardless of trade negotiations.

-Effects on Your Business
+Trade Wars and their Effect on Your Business

 It is important that your international company stays up-to-date on the details of the U.S./China trade war.
 You need to analyze risks and take necessary measures to protect your interests.
 If this includes finding reliable alternative sources for goods, you’ll need expert assistance.